-Graduate Assistants will also be given a "staff" username and password to access systems, some of which are the same systems used as a student, but have different access as a part of the GA responsibilities.
+As an SU Graduate Student, you will use your student account for all of your access to student coursework (Gullnet, MyClasses, student email, etc.).
+If you are also a Graduate Assistant, you will also be given a "staff" username and password to access systems, some of which are the same systems used as a student, but have different access as a part of your job responsibilities.
 Due to IT security standards, student account access is kept separate from employee account access.
-Access to your Graduate Assistant account is tied to the work contract.
+Access to your Graduate Assistant account is tied to your work contract.
+You can forward your email from one account to another email account by creating a rule to allow you to manage all your email from one account.